 Almost all soundbars have Bluetooth functionality but a select few don’t.
 Still, it’s possible to get around this by buying a Bluetooth-to-3.5mm receiver and hooking it up to your soundbar’s audio jack.
 For more info on the different adapters, you can use for this sort of setup, check out our article on connecting a TV to a soundbar using Bluetooth.

-Since setting up your soundbar to be in discoverable mode differs from device to device, we’ve prepared instructions for a few of the best-selling soundbar brands on Amazon:
+Since setting up your soundbar to be in discoverable mode differs from device to device (more on the difference between soundbars in our guide), we’ve prepared instructions for a few of the best-selling soundbar brands on Amazon:

 Vizio soundbars come equipped with a special Bluetooth button on both the remote and the soundbar itself.
 Press and hold either of these buttons for five seconds.
 While in discoverable mode, the LED indicator lights will flash in a pattern.
 When you connect your TV to the soundbar, the led lights will stop flashing.